-India’s top court decriminalizes homosexual acts
+India decriminalizes homosexual acts in landmark verdict

-NEW DELHI (AP) — India’s top court has struck down a colonial-era law that makes homosexual acts punishable by up to 10 years in prison.
+NEW DELHI (AP) — India’s top court on Thursday struck down a colonial-era law that made homosexual acts punishable by up to 10 years in prison, a landmark victory for gay rights in the world’s largest democracy.

-The court gave its ruling Thursday on a petition filed by five people who challenged the law, saying they are living in fear of being harassed and prosecuted by police.
+In a unanimous decision, five Supreme Court justices ruled that the law was a weapon used to harass members of India’s gay community and resulted in discrimination.
+After the ruling, opponents of the law danced and waved flags outside the court.

-In 2009, a New Delhi High Court declared unconstitutional Section 377 of the law, which says intercourse between members of the same sex is against the order of nature.
-But the judgment was overturned by the Supreme Court, which says amending or repealing the law should be left to Parliament.
+“We feel as equal citizens now,” activist Shashi Bhushan said.
+“What happens in our bedroom is left to us.”

 Most Read Nation & World Stories